Supported platforms: Win32, Windows Forms, WinUi, WPF.

 NavigationStarting event and do not increment the

-FrameNavigationCompleted events which act just like the equivalent non-frame counterpart events.
+FrameNavigationCompleted events that act just like the equivalent non-frame counterpart events.